AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="Actor" ></a>
 ##9.2 Actor
 The Actor object will be defined by the LMS.
-The Actor object for all statements with CMI-5 defined verbs must be of type "Agent" and must contain an account object.
+The Actor object for all statements with CMI-5 defined verbs MUST be of type "Agent" and MUST contain an account object.

 Example of usage in a statement: